DimitrovViktor/FitnessApp/README.md

 ## Profile

-User information storage with editing functionality
+User information storage with personal and private details about user

 ## Admin page